Dead Island: Plot

-Ryder White's Campaign
+Ryder White campaign

 Two weeks prior to the outbreak, Ryder White, a Colonel in the B.I.D.F, is interviewed by a commanding officer.
 He is presented with a series of targets and asked if he would kill each without question.
 White agrees he would kill all including, after some hesitation, his wife Emily.
 Those viewing the interview note this and have him reassigned to Banoi, where Emily also works.
-They speculate that "he won't push the button because of her."
+They speculate that he will not "push the button because of her".

-Upon the zombie outbreak, White is overseeing the bombing of bridges to slow the infection, but his helicopter crashes in Moresby when the co-pilot turns.
+Upon the zombie outbreak, White oversees the bombing of bridges to slow the infection, but his helicopter crashes in Moresby when the co-pilot turns.
 Alerted that the main bridge in Moresby remains intact, he proceeds to recover the demolition charges from the Raskols and carry out the demolition himself.
 He is contacted by Emily, who has taken shelter inside the prison with the help of a man known as Kevin.

 Upon extraction from Moresby, White hears from Emily that she has been bitten by one of her zombified patients.
 Disregarding his wife's pleas to leave her, White has himself dropped off at the prison, intent on saving her before ordering a nuclear strike to purge the island.
 By the time he arrives Emily has almost turned.
 Kevin then contacts White over the intercom, offering to help him as well.
 When they meet, however, White identifies Kevin as Charon, a notorious terrorist-affiliated hacker.
 However, with no other options, he follows Charon's instructions to restore emergency power and find antibiotics for Emily, fighting off armed escaped prisoners.
 Charon also tells White he has survivors en route with an antidote.

 After administering the antibiotic to Emily, Charon notifies him that a group of prisoners are approaching in reprisal for the ones that White killed to obtain the Tetracycline.
 With the prisoners dead, White travels to the control room in Block C and meets up with Charon.
 As White approaches, he discovers that Charon was behind the deaths of the scientists at the Laboratory, including Dr. West, but hides his suspicion.
 He is then instructed to clear the zombies from the shower room in Block C for when the Heroes arrive.